Sharath424/Spring-Boot-2.7.8/README.md

 * Spring is a complete and a modular framework for developing enterprise application in java

 * Spring framework can be user for all layer implementation for a real time appllication

-* Spring can be used for the development of particular layer of a real time application.

 * It can be thought of as a framework of frameworks because it provides support to various frameworks such as Struts, Hibernate, Tapestry, EJB, JSF, etc.